 Program promotion is probably the most important thing that happens in the planning of an event.
 All your hard work in organizing something doesn't pay off unless people know about it.
 While organizing your promotional campaign, consider the following:

 The more interesting, direct, and different your promotion is, the more people will notice and want to know more.
-For more information on great promotional ideas, go to

 The production aspects of each event are going to vary greatly depending on the type.
 Making sure that staging, lights, audio/visual equipment, etc., is set up and ready to go will ensure a smoother performance Also, double-check that everyone knows his/her role; delegation is much more effective when people are sure of what to do.
-For more information on reserving equipment, facilities, etc., stop by the Center for Student Enrichment (1205 University Center)
+For more information on reserving equipment, facilities, etc., stop by the Center for Student Enrichment (1205 University Center).

 It is very important, no matter if this was your organization’s first event or twentieth, to evaluate your performance as a group.
 Evaluation should be solicited by both group members and by those in attendance at your event (if applicable).
-Soliciting an evaluation from group members is easy and can be done either immediately following the activity or at the next group meeting, and can be either verbal or written.
+Soliciting an evaluation from group members is easy and can be done either immediately following the activity or at the next group meeting, and should be written.
 Even more important is the feedback received from your audience.
 This can be collected in many ways:

 After gathering all the feedback, you can share it with the group as a whole and discuss ways to improve your next event.
 Be prepared for both positive and constructive feedback and help the group process the information so that it is useful and not a source of disappointment or frustration.
 Keep a written evaluation record for future reference.
-If you have questions about performing group evaluations and leading discussions about evaluation results, contact the Center for Student Enrichment.